Jako/multiTV/README.md

 ```
 (Note 4)
 5. If you want to use multiTV with YAMS you have to patch yams.plugin.inc.php according to the instructions on https://github.com/Jako/multiTV/issues/9#issuecomment-6992127
+6. If you are updating from 1.4.10 and below you could install the updateTV snippet (see part 4) and modify the data in your multiTVs to the new format.
+Since the custom tv and the snippet code supports the old and new format, this is only nessesary, if you want to add/remove columns in your multiTVs.

 Options:
 --------------------------------------------------------------------------------